zonemaster/zonemaster/docs/test-data/Zone/Zone09.md

 ## Test environment

-The tests are assumed to be run in a closed environment with at private DNS tree to achive full access to any zone.
+The tests are assumed to be run in a closed environment with a private DNS tree to achive full access to any zone.
 Configuration data and instructions to set this up is available elsewhere in this repository.

-The base domain name for the test zones in this document is assumed to be `zon09.xa` and the test domains are assumed to be the scenario name as a subdomain to the base name, e.g. `NO-RESPONSE-MX-QUERY.zone09.xa` except for a few cases where the test zone must be the root, a TLD or a domain name under .ARPA.
+The base domain name for the test zones in this document is assumed to be `zone09.xa` and the test domains are assumed to be the scenario name as a subdomain to the base name, e.g. `NO-RESPONSE-MX-QUERY.zone09.xa` except for a few cases where the test zone must be the root, a TLD or a domain name under .ARPA.
 Other test domains can be used, if desired.